jeremytammik/tbc/a/1935_text_wall_2d_geo.md

 ### Detailed Wall Layer and 2D Text Geometry

-Determining the extents of a text element has been a recurring and challenging task with several tricky solutions suggested in the past.
+Determining the extents of a text element has been a recurring and challenging task with several tricky solutions suggested in the past, e.g.:

-The advent of the 2D custom exporter brings new possibilities to address this.

 <!-- 0610 0646 1223 1440 1517 -->